December 8th

 Commentary:

-When there is a pile of wood (fuel), whether one strikes a match at it with the intention of lighting a fire; or an innocent child, unaware of the consequence strikes a match..., the end result is the same!
+When there is a pile of wood (fuel), whether one strikes a match at it with the intent to light a fire, or an innocent child unaware of the consequence strikes a match..., the end result is the same!
 The wood would be set ablaze!!
-Similar is taking the name of the Lord.
-Whether one intentionally prays to Him or accidentally takes His name, that person will eradicate his baggage of sins.
+Similarly is taking the name of the Lord.
+Whether one intentionally prays to Him or accidentally takes His name, that person's baggage of sins will get burnt.

 There are multitudes of ways to show devotion to Him.
-Whether one remembers Him as the Supreme Lord, a friend, a well-wisher, a beloved, a parent or even as an enemy, just by remembering the Lord, the sins of a being (person) are burnt to ashes; just as fire would, to firewood!
+Whether one remembers Him as the Supreme Lord, a friend, a well-wisher, a beloved, a parent, or even as an enemy, just by remembering the Lord, the sins of a being (person) are burnt to ashes; just as fire would burn the firewood!

-In such a case, what if one is intentionally and intently remembering Him?!
+In such a case, what if one is intentionally and intensely remembering Him?!
 There are no words to describe the amount of bliss he would be attaining!
-This bliss would surpass everything else in this world!
+This bliss would surpass everything else in this world.

 Now, it is entirely up to us whether we let the Lord keep us from sin or let sin keep us from the Lord!